-- An application for admission. - Official transcripts showing completion of a bachelor's degree from a regionally accredited four-year college or university, with a minimum undergraduate GPA of 3.0, including the prerequisite course listed below.
-(If the applicant's grade point average falls below a 3.0, then they may submit a one page supplemental essay to the Admissions Committee explaining the situation and reasons for admission consideration).
+- An application for admission. - Official transcripts showing completion of a bachelor's degree from a regionally accredited four-year college or university, with a minimum undergraduate GPA of 3.0, including

-- A statement of purpose of two to three pages (double-spaced) showing skills in written communication, articulating interest in counseling as a profession, and demonstrating maturity to work in a counseling setting. - A resume documenting education and teaching experience and/or alternative experience working with school-age children. - A recommendation from a professional reference, preferably a supervisor in an educational setting or another setting working with children. - Two disposition assessments. - A personal interview with the Admissions Committee. - A minimum score of 550 on the TOEFL (213 on the computer TOEFL) for applicants from non-English speaking countries.
+- A statement of purpose of two to three pages (double-spaced) showing skills in written communication, articulating interest in counseling as a profession, and demonstrating maturity to work in a counseling setting. - A resume documenting education and teaching experience and/or alternative experience working with school-age children.\\ - A recommendation from a professional reference, preferably a supervisor in an educational setting or another setting working with children. - Two disposition assessments. - A personal interview with the Admissions Committee. - A minimum score of 550 on the TOEFL (213 on the computer TOEFL) for applicants from non-English speaking countries.

-One prerequisite course in human development (equivalent to Bushnell University's PSY 320 Human Development) is required for admission to the program.
+\One prerequisite course in human development (equivalent to Bushnell University's PSY 320 Human Development) is required for admission to the program.
 Students need not have taken this prerequisite at the time of application.
 However, a student will not be fully admitted until documentation of successful completion of this course is received.

-Admission to Track I requires documentation of two years of successful licensed teaching experience prior to acceptance into the school counseling program.
+\\Admission to Track I requires documentation of two years of successful licensed teaching experience prior to acceptance into the school counseling program.